Alex Jones declines to put on a defense in defamation trial - The Boston Globe

 Advertisement

+Jones’s attorney, Norm Pattis, told the judge that his client was boycotting the proceedings because he feels he’s being asked to either commit perjury, be held in contempt of court, or invoke his rights not to answer questions under the Fifth Amendment.

-“And so, from Mr. Jones’ perspective, by operation of law, he has been placed in an untenable position,” Pattis said.
+“And so, from Mr. Jones’s perspective, by operation of law, he has been placed in an untenable position,” Pattis said.

-Pattis rested his case without calling any witnesses, then argued in motions to the judge that damages should be limited.

 The jury was then dismissed for the day.
 Jurors were expected to begin deliberations Thursday after hearing closing arguments and instructions from the judge.

-The trial began Sept.
-13 and the jury heard evidence over 13 days.

-During the trial, the FBI agent and 14 family members testified, with many saying that after Jones pushed the conspiracy theory on his popular Infowars show, they received death and rape threats, mail from conspiracy theorists that included photos of dead children, and had in-person confrontations with people telling them their children or wives or mothers never existed.
+During the trial, which began Sept.
+13, the FBI agent and 14 family members testified that after Jones pushed the conspiracy theory on his popular Infowars show, they received death and rape threats, mail from conspiracy theorists that included photos of dead children, and had in-person confrontations with people telling them their children or wives or mothers never existed.

 Mark and Jackie Barden, whose 7-year-old son Daniel was killed, testified Tuesday that people had urinated on their son's grave and threatened to dig it up to prove he was still alive.